datacentricdesign/id5415/collections/_id5415/3-2-assignment.md

 Then we have the skeleton of our class:

 * the ___init___() method is the constructor of the class.
 It is called to build a new object of class 'SensorDataCollector'.
-* three update methods will respectivelly collect temperature, humidity and light data.
+* three update methods will respectively collect temperature, humidity and light data.
 * a `collect()` function will call the three update methods at regular interval.

-**Note** the `self` keywords is a parameter of each methods, which points to the instance of the class itself.
+**Note** the `self` keywords is a parameter of each method, which points to the instance of the class itself.
 We can use it to access any variable we store inside the class: the so-called `attributes` .

 ## Task 3.2 Construct the Object